peterhovmand/COVID-19-SD-generic-structures/README.md

 # How to Use

-To use the structures in this respository, "fork" the reository if you want to duplcate and use the structures on our own.
+To use the structures in this respository, "fork" the repository if you want to duplcate and use the structures on our own.

 # How to Contribute